-Fiscal Year 2019 Summer EBT Request for Applications
+FY 2019 Summer EBT Request for Applications

-- 2011 Proof of Concept Year: Small-scale “proof-of-concept” demonstrations of the EBT-based approaches began in summer 2011 in two States for the WIC model (Michigan and Texas) and three States for the SNAP model (Connecticut, Missouri and Oregon).
-Each State provided benefits to 2,500 children in summer 2011.
+- 2011 Proof of Concept Year: Small-scale “proof-of-concept” demonstrations of the EBT-based approaches began in summer 2011 in two states for the WIC model (Michigan and Texas) and three states for the SNAP model (Connecticut, Missouri and Oregon).
+Each state provided benefits to 2,500 children in summer 2011.

-- 2012 Expanded Operations and New Sites: All five proof-of-concept States are increasing operations in summer 2012 to serve 5,000 children in the 2011 demonstration areas.
-Four of these States (Connecticut, Missouri, Oregon, and Michigan) are also serving an additional 5,000 children in new parts of their States.
+- 2012 Expanded Operations and New Sites: All five proof-of-concept states are increasing operations in summer 2012 to serve 5,000 children in the 2011 demonstration areas.
+Four of these states (Connecticut, Missouri, Oregon and Michigan) are also serving an additional 5,000 children in new parts of their states.

-In addition, five new States and Tribal Organizations will begin implementing SEBTC projects in 2012 each providing 5,000 children with benefits: Cherokee Nation (WIC), Chickasaw Nation (WIC), Nevada (WIC), Delaware (SNAP), and Washington (SNAP).
+In addition, five new states and Tribal Organizations will begin implementing SEBTC projects in 2012 each providing 5,000 children with benefits: Cherokee Nation (WIC), Chickasaw Nation (WIC), Nevada (WIC), Delaware (SNAP) and Washington (SNAP).